techery/requirements/base-mobile.md

 * Experience with Dependency Injection;
 * Experience with CI;
 * Rx and FRP experience;
-* Experience in creating complex custom views and animations;
 * Experience in server side development;
 * Experience in development for other mobile platforms
 * Open-source contribution;